wfm-modern-remote-chat

 Download our eBook on The Ultimate Guide to Improving Agent Efficiency and Morale with WFM Software to get more information on improving agent happiness!

-6) Promote from within when at all possible – Some agents decide to stay with a contact center for more reasons than just enjoying their work and their colleagues.
+Some agents decide to stay with a contact center for more reasons than just enjoying their work and their colleagues.
 They also want to see a proven, visible path on how they can improve their career.
 This can be accomplished by promoting from within your company instead of always relying on outside hires.
 This strategy provides existing agents with a template of how someone in their current role evolved into a senior and powerful position within your company.
 Having this person assist with training is a solid way to improve their visibility and it also provides them with a platform to share their inspirational story.

-7) Hold exit interviews and take feedback seriously – If an agent still decides to leave your company, always try to have an exit interview.
+If an agent still decides to leave your company, always try to have an exit interview.
 Find out what the agent liked and didn’t enjoy when working within the contact center.
 Have the person conducting the interview take detailed notes and track common agent feedback topics.
 The pros and cons provided during these interviews can be discussed amongst your contact center leadership several times a year.

 To summarize, reducing agent churn and improving contact center agent retention are objectives that should always be top of mind within your contact center.
 Accomplishing both objectives will require a unique blend of culture and technology to keep your churn rate low and overall agent morale high.